 McCloud Falls is a collection of three different waterfalls south of Mt.
 Shasta in the town of McCloud.
-You can drive to all three tiers of the waterfall, or you can do a 2- to 3-mile hike to get to each one.
+You can drive to all three tiers of the waterfall, or you can do a 2 to 3 mile hike to get to each one.

 Each waterfall is unique, with Lower Falls being one of the easiest to access.
 You’re actually right near the waterfall when you get out of your car.
-At Middle Falls, you have to walk to an overlook and you look way down on the waterfall (or you can hike down to it if you have the time).
-Lastly, Upper Falls is another short walk to an impressive waterfall that’s in between two big rock formations.
+At Middle Falls, you have to walk to an overlook, and you look way down on the waterfall (or you can hike down to it if you have the time).
+Lastly, Upper Falls is another short walk to an impressive waterfall that’s in between two significant rock formations.

 Read more about McCloud Falls here.